ecamo19/learning_book/docs/how_to/use_force_eo.md

 # Download data
 force-level1-csd catalog downloaded_data downloaded_data/queue.txt long/lat

 # Example.
-PAY attention the f
+PAY attention the for a AOI of 4 corners 5 coordinates should be
+# provided and the FIRST one
 force-level1-sentinel2 downloaded_data downloaded_data/queue.txt "25.43/-12.46, 25.94/-12.46, 25.94/-11.98, 25.39/-11.99, 25.43/-12.46"
 ```